alvinkenyagah/InfoPilot/README.md

 InfoPilot is a web application that provides a personal and guided search experience for users looking to find accurate and relevant information on interested topics.
-InfoPilot fetches related articles from various sources and presents them to the user in an organized and user friendly format.
+InfoPilot fetches related articles from various sources using  <a href="https://newscatcherapi.com/">NewsCatcher API</a> and presents them to the user in an organized and user friendly format.

 ## MIT License